rcnl-org/nmsm-tutorial/Step-1-Joint-Model-Personalization/README.md

 JMP is run through an XML settings file.
 For our project, we are optimizing the right leg of our team's star player.

-Open the example xml file (`JMPSettingsFile.xml`).
+Open the example xml file (`JMPRKnee.xml`).
 You will notice a few key elements to correct use of JMP.

 - `<input_model_file>` - the OpenSim (.osim) file to use
 - `<output_model_file>` - the path and name of the optimized model